Massage Therapy

 The massage therapist may ask a few questions during the session about pressure and how comfortable the client is; however, clients may talk as much or little as they desire.
 Once the massage therapist has ended the session, the therapist will leave the room and allow the client to get dressed.

-Clients that enjoyed their experience, are welcome to reschedule with the same therapist and/or tip their therapist (standard hospitality rate is 20%).
 Envelopes for each therapist are available at the front desk for cash tips and credit card tips are added onto the therapist’s paycheck.

 After your Massage, you may experience some minor side effects such as minor soreness.
-These symptoms are normal and usually last 48-72 hours.

-There are typically no restrictions after massages.
 You will be able to resume normal activities or go back to work after receiving a massage.

 Research suggests that massage is great at treating sports injuries, muscle aches and pains, headaches and depression/anxiety.